-Matthew and Frances were married on 26th September 1830 at St Marys Church in Gateshead.
+Matthew and Frances were married on 26th September 1830 at St Mary’s Church in Gateshead.
 Between them they produced eleven children, all of whom were born in Gateshead.
 Ten survived into adulthood.
-Little is known about Joseph’s personal life but through census returns his abodes at the time of the censuses can be established.
+Little is known about Joseph’s personal life but through census returns we can identify where he was living.
 The only other source of information about his life are newspaper articles but these only give descriptions of his time in pedestrianism and other sporting circles.
-What is known is that he was baptised at St Marys Church Gateshead on the 24th August 1845.
+What is known is that he was baptised at St Mary’s Church Gateshead on the 24th August 1845.
 On his baptism certificate his birth date is given as 29th July 1845.

 He is mentioned on all four census returns which were taken during his lifetime, although on each one he was referred to under different forenames.
 These names can all be verified as true by comparing each census with the others and referring to his parents and siblings.

 What is interesting is that on the 1851 and 1861 censuses he is referred to as Stephenson and Stephen respectively.
 On the next two censuses he is referred to as Joseph Stephenson and Joseph S. It seems the only time his name was consistent was when he was mentioned in sporting circles.

 From the four censuses taken during his life time it is known that he lived at the following addresses:

 1871 – William IV Inn, Bensham Bank, Gateshead.

 1881 – Tent Street, Gateshead.

 These returns also state that he worked variously as a coney (rabbit) cutter, hatter and labourer.